swiss6th/homebridge-almond/readme.md

 # Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-almond`
+2. Install this plugin using: `npm install -g pablopoo/homebridge-almond`
 3. Update your configuration file.
 See the sample below.

 # Configuration